google/oss-fuzz/README.md

-# oss-fuzz

-> Fuzzing Open Source Software
+# oss-fuzz - Continuous Fuzzing for Open Source Software

 > *Status*: Beta.
 We are preparing the project for the first public release.
 Documentation and smoothing the process is our main priority.